FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Homogenization Problem

 \section{Homogenization Problem}

-We focus our attention to finite strain mechanics of solids to describe the framework.
-Additinally, we explain the simplifications for infinitesimal strain mechanics.
+We focus our attention to finite strain mechanics of hyperelastic solids.
 Consider a material point $\fX$ of a body $\mathcal{B}_0$ in the reference configuration at time $t = 0$.
-The corresponding current position at time $t \in [0, T]$ is denoted by $\fx$ in $\cB(t)$ where $\cB$ is the deformed domain.
+The corresponding current position at time $t \in [0, T]$ is denoted by $\fx$ in the deformed domain $\cB(t)$.
 The motion of the body is given by

 where $d \in \{ 2, 3\}$ is the spatial dimension.
 In the sequel, the dependence on time $t$ is implicitly assumed but not reflected in the arguments for brevity.
 The displacement field is given by $\fU(\fX) = \fx - \fX$.
-The displacement gradient $\fH$ and the deformation gradient $\fF$ are defined as
+The deformation gradient $\fF$ are defined as

 The volume change at a material point is given by the material Jacobian of the deformation map,